natcap/invest.users-guide/source/roadmap.rst

 -------------------
 (Tier 1)

-The current version of the InVEST aquaculture model analyzes the production of farmed Atlantic salmon (*Salmo salar*) based on farming practices, water temperature, and economic factors.
+The current version of the InVEST aquaculture model analyzes the production of farmed Atlantic salmon (*Salmo salar*) based on farming practices, water temperature and economic factors.
 While the current model quantifies the economic benefits of salmon aquaculture, it does not quantify the associated environmental costs.
 Future versions of the aquaculture model will allow users to quantify the environmental impacts of salmon aquaculture, including the release of farm wastes and the transfer of disease vectors from farmed to wild populations.
 These impacts may have effects on other environmental services, such as water quality and wild salmon fisheries.
 When combined with the full suite of InVEST model outputs, this added functionality will allow InVEST users to explore the environmental costs and benefits of Atlantic salmon production, as well as subsequent effects on other environmental services.
-In addition, subsequent releases will allow users to model production of shellfish and other finfish species.
+In addition, subsequent releases will allow users to model production of other finfish species and shellfish (see "Shellfish Production" in the "Additional Models Under Development" section).

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^